j-kincaid/djangogirls/README.md

 # DjangoGirls blog

+Find my version <a href="https://jkincaid.pythonanywhere.com/">here</a>!

-An application created using the official <a href="https://tutorial.djangogirls.org/en/">Django Girls Tutorial</a>.
+This application was created using the official <a href="https://tutorial.djangogirls.org/en/">Django Girls Tutorial</a>.